-Note 3.-The stars were to fall from heaven like a figtree casting her figs when shaken by a mighty wind.
+- Note 3.-The stars were to fall from heaven like a fig tree casting her figs when shaken by a mighty wind.
 This was literally fulfilled according to the prophecy a few years after the darkening of the sun and moon, and occurred on Nov.
 13, 1833.
-In the work cited above, Great Events of the Greatest Century, will be found a whole chapter devoted to this great star shower, on pages 228-235.
+In the work cited above, Great Events of the Greatest Gentury, will be found a whole chapter devoted to this great star shower, on pages 228-235.
 Space permits only the head lines to this chapter: "The most grand and brilliant celestial phenomenon ever beheld and recorded by man.
 The whole firmament of the universe in fiery commotion for several hours.
 Amazing velocity, size and profusion of the falling bodies.
 Their intense heat, vivid colors and strange, glowing beauty.
 Unequaled in every respect.
 Cloudless serenity of the sky.
 The people wonder-struck.
 Admiration among the intelligent.
-Alarm among the ignorant.
+Alarm among the agnorant.
 Conflagration of the world feared.
-Impromptu prayermeetings.
+Impromptu prayer meetings.
 Prodigious star shower at Boston.
-Myriads of blood-red fireballs.
+Myriads of blood-red fire-balls.
 The display at Niagara Falls.
-Blazing heavens, roaring cataracts."

-7. The following prophecies relating to the last days have been and are in the process of fulfillment, thus proving that the end is near:

-(a) Increase of knowledge.
+Blazing heavens, roaring cataracts." - 7.
+The following prophecies relating to the last days have been and are in process of fulfillment, thus proving that the end is near: - (a) Increase of knowledge.
 Dan.
-12:4.

-(b) Great preparations for war.
-Joel 8:9-13; Rev. 16:13-16.

-(c) Increase of ungodliness and crime.
-2 Tim.
-3:1-5, 13.

-(d) Increase of riches and oppression of the poor.
+12:4. - (b) Great preparations for war.
+Joel 3:9-13; Rev. 16:13-16. - (c) Increase of ungodliness and crime.
+II Tim.
+3:1-5, 13. - (d) Increase of riches and oppression of the poor.
 Jas.
-5:1-8; Mal.
+5: 1-8: Mal.
 3:5.

-8. The fulfillment of the above and other prophecies (to be studied in following lessons) prove conclusively that we are living in the last days.
+8. The fulfillment of the above and other prophecies (to be studied in the following lessons) proves conclusively that we are living in the last days.
 Luke 21:28.